 Provides an assurance system to ensure that feed destined for UK livestock meets safety requirements defined by legislators and industry.

 The Universal Feed Assurance Scheme (UFAS) was launched in 1998 and now accounts for well in excess of 95% of the commercially produced compound feed in the UK and Ireland.
-A merchants’ standard was added later to the scheme, and in total UFAS now has in excess of 700 participants in the UK and Ireland.
+A merchants’ standard was added later to the scheme, and in total UFAS now has almost 1000 participating sites in the UK and Ireland.

-UFAS is based on HACCP principles, a system originally pioneered by space agency NASA, but now forming the bedrock of EU Food and Feed legislation.
-The scheme is audited and certified by an independent certification body, in accordance with the internationally recognised standard EN45011 (also known as ISO Guide 65).
+UFAS is based on HACCP principles, a system originally pioneered by space agency NASA, but now forming the bedrock of UK and EU Food and Feed legislation.
+The scheme is audited and certified by an independent certification body, in accordance with the internationally recognised standard ISO 17065.
 This means that the certification body is itself independently assessed every year to ensure that the standard is implemented and administered consistently and fairly.
 Partly as a result of this independence of inspection, local authorities now include participation in UFAS in their risk assessments of Feed businesses.

 The scheme dovetails with the UK livestock assurance (Red Tractor Farm Assurance, Quality Meat Scotland) schemes which the major supermarkets make a requirement for the home-produced livestock products they buy.